hapax/hapax.github.io/assets/simple-physics.md

 Remarkably, it does not matter how many dimensions the walker moves in!
-The result just as true for a drunkard wandering a two-dimensional streetscape, an atom jiggling around in a three-dimensional gas, or an alien bacterium foraging in 216 dimensions.
+The result is just as true for a drunkard wandering a two-dimensional streetscape, an atom jiggling around in a three-dimensional gas, or an alien bacterium foraging in 216 dimensions.
 We will prove the result in this section, first in 1D, and then extend